 Food allergies?
-Pesticides in tap water might be to blameDecember 3rd, 2012 in Immunology /
+Pesticides in tap water might be to blameDecember 3, 2012 in Medicine & Health / Immunology

 Food allergies are on the rise, affecting 15 million Americans.
 And according to a new study published in the December issue of Annals of Allergy, Asthma and Immunology, the scientific journal of the American College of Allergy, Asthma and Immunology (ACAAI), pesticides and tap water could be partially to blame.